jondot/pcwr/README.md

 puts q
 ```

-But hold your horses now, Ruby offers a thread-safe queue out of the box in the `thread` library; feel free to use that if you feel a bit awkward interoping with Java in this way.
+But hold your horses now, Ruby offers a thread-safe queue out of the box in the `thread` library; feel free to use that if you feel a bit awkward interoperating with Java in this way.
 Use ConcurrentLinkedQueue if you have the performance requirements for it.

 **Atomic**

-On every platforms, there are semantic for atomicity.
+On every platforms, there are semantics for atomicity.
 Our x86 CPUs contain constructs called _[registers](http://en.wikipedia.org/wiki/Processor_register)_, and these are a certain bits wide.
 Often you'll see a 64bits CPU, which means its registers are also 64bits wide among other things.

 This creates a situation, where it may be that assigning a 64bit wide number on a 32bit CPU (with matching 32bit wide registers) may _not_ be atomic, so in simple things like this: